The Perfect Shower Routine for Glowing Skin

 Step one: Remove all of your makeup

 I like to do this before I get into the shower so that I can confirm for myself that all my makeup has, in fact, come off.
 My go-to makeup remover is Garnier’s Skin Active Micellar Cleansing Water, which comes in six different formulas.
-I get the water rose scent because it leaves my sensitive skin feeling clean yet hydrated.
+I get the rose water scent because it leaves my sensitive skin feeling clean yet hydrated.
 Using a cotton swab, cotton pad, or face towel, I am able to gently remove all traces of makeup from my face and prepare to jump in the shower.

 Step two: Set the right temperature for your shower